 Other displays at the Pyramid Lake Paiute Tribe Museum and Visitor Center focus on Pyramid Lake’s natural history and the many creatures that make the lake their home.
 These include the ancient Cui-ui fish and the world famous Lahontan Cutthroat Trout, which draws anglers the world over.
 The lake also features a breeding ground for one of the largest colonies of American White Pelicans, which is certified as a National Wildlife Refuge.

-Pyramid Lake Paiute Tribe Museum and Visitors Center provides visitors with information about Pyramid Lake recreation policies, and visitors can purchase camping, boating and fishing permits and daily use permits at the center.
-Pyramid Lake Paiute Tribe Museum and Visitors Center has displays on tribal history and culture and information on issues and events important to the Pyramid Lake Paiute Tribe.
-All visitors are welcome to Pyramid Lake Paiute Tribe Museum and Visitors Center!
+Pyramid Lake Paiute Tribe Museum and Visitor Center provides visitors with information about Pyramid Lake recreational possibilities/policies, and visitors can purchase camping, boating and fishing permits and daily use permits at the center.
+Pyramid Lake Paiute Tribe and Visitor Center has displays on tribal history and culture and information on issues and events important to the Pyramid Lake Paiute Tribe.
+All visitors are welcome to Pyramid Lake Paiute Tribe Museum and Visitor Center.

 HOURS & ADMISSION

 The Pyramid Lake Paiute Tribe Museum and Visitors Center maintains seasonal hours of operation.
 During winter months, the museum is open Monday through Friday from 10:00 a.m. to 4:30 p.m..
 During summer months, the museum is open Monday through Saturday, from 10:00 a.m. to 4:30 p.m.

 Admission to the Paiute Tribe Museum and Visitors Center is free, though this enriching cultural center depends on donations.
 These contributions help with establishing and preservation of museum exhibits, and supports future additions to the property.
 When visiting this valuable cultural resource, please consider making a donation!